cqwyrm/VimIE/README.md

 Todo
 ====
-1. Add a tray icon or sound alert when Normal mode is toggled.
+1. Add a tray icon or sound alert when Vim mode is off.
-2. When the cursor is in the address bar or search box, enter Normal mode automatically.
+2. When the cursor is in the address bar or search box, turn off Vim mode automatically.